-- Composite Character: Eve Ewing's portrayal of Riri is basically a Afro-american female preteen composite of Iron Man, Bat Man, and Spider-Man:
+- Composite Character: Eve Ewing's portrayal of Riri has quite a bit in common with Iron Man, Batman, and Spider-Man:

-- Like Batman, she was motivated to become a crime fighter because two people — a man and a woman — very close to her were fatally shot.
-For Batman, it was his parents.
+- Like Batman, she was motivated to become a crime fighter because two people — a man and a woman — close to her were fatally shot.
+For Bruce, it was his parents.
 For Riri, it was her best friend and her step-father.

-- Like Spider-man, she is motivated heavily by a combination of survivor's guilt and the borderline With Great Power Comes Great Responsibility moral teachings of her step-father.
+- Like Spidey, she's motivated heavily by a combination of survivor's guilt and the borderline With Great Power Comes Great Responsibility moral teachings of her step-father.

 - Like Iron Man, her super-powers are 1: she has Super Intelligence, and 2: she uses Powered Armor.